-Current variable interest rates on a Spanish property mortgage is between 2.5 and 4% (dependent on status and loan to value) while the Euribor interest rate for a twelve-month period currently stands at 0.058%.
-Both of these figures are important in calculating the overall long-term cost of a mortgage repayment.
+The good news is that Spanish interest rates are at their lowest for 30 years or so.
+Current variable interest rates on a Spanish property mortgage are between 2% and 4% (depending on status and loan to value) while the Euribor interest rate for a twelve-month period at the time of writing stands at -0.0149%.
+Both of these figures are important in calculating the overall long-term cost of mortgage repayments.

 What is a Nota Simple?

 A Nota Simple is a document provided by the Spanish Property Registry that includes a detailed description about the property.
 It includes the current owner’s information, whether any debts exist, the property boundaries and how the land is classified (commercial, farmland or developable).